vimc/orderly-web/docs/spec/spec.md

 ## GET /reports/:name/versions/:version/all/

-Downloads a zip file of all files associated with a report version (including data).
+If the requesting user has `reports.review` permission, downloads a zip file of all files associated with a report version (including data).
+If the user only has `reports.read` permission, a zip file containing the report version's artefacts, resources and readme file only will be downloaded.

 Required permissions: `reports.read`.